Stalk and cull deer

 Stalk – locate and approach

-Cull – select and kill surplus animals according to cull plan
+Cull – select and kill surplus animals according to the cull plan

 Zero – adjust a firearm for accuracy